naurril/naurril.github.com/posts/tf-notes.md

         1) parse serialized string to GraphDef,
         2) initialize execution state.
         code: SimpleGraphExecutionState::MakeForBaseGraph(), ( DirectSession::MaybeInitializeExecutionState)<br>
-        a new SimpleGraphExecutionState is created, default attrs are attached(AddDefaultAttrsToGraphDef), and graph is initialized(InitBaseGraph), an optimization phase PRE_PLACEMENT is executed here. in this opt phase only ParallelConcat is removed.
+        a new SimpleGraphExecutionState is created,
+        default attrs are attached (AddDefaultAttrsToGraphDef),<br>
+        and graph is initialized (InitBaseGraph)
+            - PRE_PLACEMENT optimization, in this opt phase only ParallelConcat is removed.
+            - a SimplePlacer obj is used to assign nodes to devices
+            - POST_PLACEMENT optimization

         the execution state will be needed at session->Run. this does no more than saving graph, devices, options, etc. if it's the first time